solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 ## Solana DApp Scaffold for React Native

-If you want to hit the ground running, you can download the [Solana DApp Scaffold for React Native](https://github.com/solana-developers/dapp-scaffold-react-native).
+If you want to hit the ground running, you สามารถ download the [Solana DApp Scaffold for React Native](https://github.com/solana-developers/dapp-scaffold-react-native).

 ## Common issues when using @solana/web3.js in a React Native app